Roads & Transport Authority (Dubai): History

 RTA was established in 2005 by Law No. 17 - 2005.
 It was launched by the Vice President and Prime Minister of the UAE, and Emir of Dubai, Maktoum bin Rashid Al Maktoum with the mission of developing integrated, sustainable and world-class transportation systems for residents of Dubai.
 In 2012, RTA's Dubai Metro was declared by Guinness World Records to be the world's longest fully automated driverless metro system with a route length of 75 km.

 Administration system

 The RTA is led by Director General and Chairman of the Board of Executive Directors, Mattar Mohamed Al Tayer.
-The administration is divided into five different agencies or departments, each of which have their own directors and CEOs.
+The administration is divided into six different agencies or departments, each of which have their own directors and CEOs.